QuestNetwork/qd-messages-ts/README.md

 # Quest Messenger JS
-> We strive to become the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps out there.
+> We strive to become the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the chat apps out there.

 ![Screenshot](https://github.com/QuestNetwork/quest-messenger-js/blob/master/doc/images/messages-locked-sidebars.png?raw=true)